top of page

 It's a key item of the spice trade, along with cinnamon, cardamon, peppers, nutmeg and cloves.
 A thousand years later, the spicy root arrives in Europe.
 Possible sources include returning Crusaders or a traveling French monk.

-One story tells of a chest of ginger carried by a fourth Wise Man or Magus at Christmas, who doesn't quite make it.
+One tale tells of a chest of ginger root carried by a fourth Wise Man or Magus as a gift for the Christ child.
+He never makes it to the main event.
 Taken ill, he's cared for by a rabbi, to whom he gives the ginger.

 According to legend, students of the rabbi are already making houses of bread, to eat with hope of a new Messiah.
 The Magus suggests adding ginger to give the bread zest.
-Ginger, like cinnamon, is also a natural preservative of food.
+Like cinnamon, ginger is a natural preservative of food.

 According to the Talmud moist ginger is among the few curative foods not having negative side effects on the body.
 It's considered an effective treatment for ailments including nausea, migraines and rheumatism.